baranipek/watermark-provider/README.md

 First you need Java 8  and  can run the application using

-mvn spring-boot:run

-Or you can build the JAR file with
+mvn spring-boot:run Or you can build the JAR file with

-mvn clean package

-and run the JAR
+mvn clean package and run the JAR

 java -jar target/watermark-provider-0.0.1-SNAPSHOT.jar

+## Shipping Easily So lets Dockerize
+If you want to build docker image the steps are below

+docker build .

+docker images //list the images id

+docker tag efc63e8b44a8(custom value, image id) baranipek/watermark-provider

+docker run -p 8080:8080 baranipek/watermark-provider

 ##  API EndPoints